IIIF/cookbook-recipes/recipe/0057-publishing-v2-and-v3/index.md

 `application/ld+json;profile="http://iiif.io/api/presentation/{VERSION}/context.json"`

 If successful, the server should respond with a value in the `Content-Type` header that mirrors the requested value.
-If the server is unable to respond as requested--for example, it does not support v3 manifests--then it may either choose to return its default response (a v2 manifest), or it may choose to return a `406 Not Acceptable` status code.
+If the server is unable to respond as requested &#8212; for example, it does not support v3 manifests &#8212; then it may either choose to return its default response (a v2 manifest), or it may choose to return a `406 Not Acceptable` status code.

 ## Restrictions